ckk-pls/Irish-Whiskey-Tours/README.md

 appear when the "sign up" form is not completed correctly.

 * **Map**: I tested all the icons and buttons that link the webpage to the map.
 I tested each icon in each other to check that each amenity came up in each particualr area.
-I done this as I intergrated each area as part of the code.
+I done this as I intergrated each new area as part of the code.
 I also tested each location to make sure it should up when the button was pressed.

+* **Email JS**: I tested the email contact form as I was writing the code.
+I tested in the console and tested many times by sending contact messages from the webpage to the linked emial address.

 ## Testing User Stories
  **Website user**